-No new follow-on investments were completed during the year.
+A small follow-on investment was completed during the year into PF Olsen Group.
 We will continue to support the portfolio companies with follow-on investment as required.
 We may also consider parallel investments complementary to the existing portfolio companies.